publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2152i.md

 [Pub.
 L. 114–113, div.
 K, title VII][/us/pl/114/113/dK/tVII], § 7034(q)(4), Dec.
 18, 2015, [129 Stat.
 2768][/us/stat/129/2768], provided that:

-> “For the purposes of [section 7080 of Public Law 113–235][/us/pl/113/235/s7080] \[this section\], ‘eligible entities’ shall be defined as small local, international, and United States-based nongovernmental organizations, educational institutions, and other small entities that have received less than a total of $5,000,000 in USAID funding over the previous five years: Provided, That departments or centers of such educational institutions may be considered individually in determining such eligibility.”
+> “For the purposes of [section 7080 of Public Law 113–235][/us/pl/113/235/s7080] \[[22 U.S.C.
+2152i][/us/usc/t22/s2152i]\], ‘eligible entities’ shall be defined as small local, international, and United States-based nongovernmental organizations, educational institutions, and other small entities that have received less than a total of $5,000,000 in USAID funding over the previous five years: Provided, That departments or centers of such educational institutions may be considered individually in determining such eligibility.”

 [Pub.
 L. 113–235, div.
 J, title VII][/us/pl/113/235/dJ/tVII], § 7034(t)(1), Dec.
 16, 2014, [128 Stat.
 2627][/us/stat/128/2627], provided that: